-Joint and private entrepreneurs are obliged to pay both the 27% social contribution tax (22% in 2017 and 19,5% in 2018 and 2019) by employers and the 10% pension contribution payable by employees.
+Joint and private entrepreneurs are obliged to pay both the 27% social contribution tax by employers and the 10% pension contribution payable by employees.
 Joint and private entrepreneurs are also obliged to pay the employee's part of the health insurance contribution.
 In the case of joint businesses and entrepreneurs, health insurance contribution is calculated on the basis of the income paid to the entrepreneur as personal agency, but at least the amount of the minimum wage.
 In the case of private entrepreneurs, contribution is calculated on the basis of the entrepreneurial withdrawal, in the case of presumptive taxpayers, the presumptive income tax is based on at least the amount of the minimum wage.